Spread Plate Technique

 • Spread Plate mythos is used for transportation or short-term storage of the specimen.

-The main principle behind this Spread Plate technique is that as the Petri dish rotated, at some stage, single cells will be deposited with the bent glass rod onto the agar surface, these cells will be separated from each other by a distance sufficient to allow the colonies that develop to be free from each other.
+• The main principle behind this Spread Plate technique is that as the Petri dish rotated, at some stage, single cells will be deposited with the bent glass rod onto the agar surface, these cells will be separated from each other by a distance sufficient to allow the colonies that develop to be free from each other as illustrated in the spread plate technique diagram.

 Trusted by Leading Universities & Institutions